 You can see more of my work here: www.alicemyers.net

 Rob Sara - Lecturer

-I teach on all years of the degree programme and, having spent 20 years in production in London’s photography industry, I am well placed to understand the qualities and skill levels required for students to achieve success in their photography careers.
+I teach all years of the degree programme and, having spent 20 years in production in London’s photography industry, I am well placed to understand the qualities and skill levels required for students to achieve success in their photography careers.

-My work with students takes place through demonstrations, seminars and technical workshops in the studios and darkrooms, so that photography theory is put into practice and we can experiment using the University’s wide range of equipment.
+My work with students takes place through demonstrations, seminars, and technical workshops in the studios and darkrooms so that photography theory is put into practice and we can experiment using the University’s wide range of equipment.

 My research interests focus on the role and importance of the use of film as a medium in our digital age and I am a specialist hand printer.
-Working with artists and photographers in collaboration, I have made work for Simon Roberts, Stephen Gill, Tom Wood, Hannah Starkey, David Moore, Neeta Madahar and many others.
-Prints are held in public and private collections from V&A Museum, Tate Modern, MOMA and the National Media Museum.
+Working with artists and photographers in collaboration, I have made work for Simon Roberts, Stephen Gill, Tom Wood, Hannah Starkey, David Moore, Neeta Madahar, and many others.
+Prints are held in public and private collections from V&A Museum, Tate Modern, MOMA, and the National Media Museum.

 You are ready to take that next step.
 Ready to make that life-changing decision and work towards your career goals.
 By downloading our prospectus you will have the world at your fingertips.